skhanal5/rag-refapp/rag_refapp/api/opensearch/README.md

 ### Configuration
 We need to configure the following environment variable `OPENSEARCH_INITIAL_ADMIN_PASSWORD` in the `docker-compose.yml` file. `opensearch-node1` and `opensearch-node2` both depend on this to be configured to the same value.
+I have already set this to: `@ThisIsMyPassword123` for now.

 ### Running Locally
 Invoke `docker compose up -d` in this